Pre-training Vision Transformers with Formula-driven Supervised Learning: Experiments

 \textbf{Hypothesis 1: Complexity of object contours in RCDB (Table~\ref{tab:numof_vertices}).} The complexity of the object contours in RCDB can be controlled by changing the number of vertices.
 We split the classes depending on the number of vertices.

 Table~\ref{tab:numof_vertices} shows the results of RCDB for various ranges of categories.
-A comparison of the results obtained with 3--502 vertices (500 classes) and 3--102 vertices (100 classes) indicates that there exists an optimal degree of contour complexity.
-For ViTs, the best results are obtained with 103--202 vertices (100 classes); accuracy saturates at about 203--302 vertices (100 classes).
+A comparison of the results obtained with 3--502 vertices (500 classes), 3--202 vertices (200 classes), and 3--102 vertices (100 classes) indicates that there exists an optimal degree of contour complexity.
+For RCDB pre-trained ViTs with 100 classes, the best results are obtained with 103--202 vertices (100 classes); accuracy saturates at about 203--302 vertices (100 classes).
 Pre-training on RCDB with 203--302, 303--402, and 403--502 vertices led to lower scores than those for training from scratch (Table~\ref{tab:comparison}).
 This means that overly complicated object contours inhibit the acquisition of visual representation during the pre-training phase.
+Therefore, the merged dataset with 3--202 (200 classes) is almost enough to pre-train a ViT that performs with accuracy similar to that of the pre-trained model with 3--502 vertices (500 classes).
+Here, the other 300 classes (303--502) help to slightly improve the pre-training effect.
+We basically assigned the 3--502 as a range of vertices in RCDB.

-\textbf{Hypothesis 2: Increased number of parameters in FDSL pre-training (Table~\ref{tab:multiple_parameters}).} We increase the number of parameters to create FDSL labels.
-The results for Bezier Curves (BC; See \SM{supplementary material} for further details), RCDB, and ExFractalDB are shown in Table~\ref{tab:multiple_parameters}.
+\textbf{Hypothesis 2: Increasing the number of parameters in FDSL pre-training (Table~\ref{tab:multiple_parameters}).} We increased the number of parameters to create FDSL labels.
+The results for BezierCurveDB, RCDB, and ExFractalDB are shown in Table~\ref{tab:multiple_parameters}.

-\textbf{Hypothesis 2: Parameter search for RCDB (Figures~\ref{fig:polygon}--\ref{fig:perlin_noise}).} We explored the parameter set $\eta$ in order to combine these parameters in addition to the \#vertices.
+\textbf{Hypothesis 2: Parameter search for RCDB (Figures~\ref{fig:polygon}--\ref{fig:perlin_noise}).} We explored the parameter set $\eta$ to combine changes in both these parameters and \#vertices.
 Figures~\ref{fig:polygon}--\ref{fig:perlin_noise} respectively show the effects of the number of polygons, radius, line width, resizing factor, and Perlin noise on accuracy.
 The parameters for RCDB in Table~\ref{tab:rcdb} are based on the results of this parameter search.

 \textbf{Hypothesis 2:} Comparison of FractalDB~\cite{KataokaACCV2020}, MV-FractalDB~\cite{YamadaIROS2021}, and ExFractalDB (Table~\ref{tab:multiview_fractaldb}).
 ExFractalDB renders 3D fractals and projects them onto a 2D image.
-MV-FractalDB uses a fixed perspective when projecting 3D fractals onto 2D images; however, the present work uses a random perspective.
-MV-FractalDB labels the images according to the perspective in addition to the class of fractals; however, we do not consider the perspective labels.
+MV-FractalDB uses a fixed perspective when projecting 3D fractals onto 2D images; however, the present work used a random perspective.
+MV-FractalDB labels the images according to the perspective in addition to the class of fractals; however, we did not consider the perspective labels.